Helena Modjeska Chase

-Early life
+Early life and education

 Drea was born in Omaha, Nebraska on September 23, 1900.

 Her father, Clement Chase, was a publisher and editor of The Excelsior newspaper in Omaha and bookstore owner.
 Her mother, Lula Belle Edwards Chase, came from a socialite background and allegedly had ancestors who arrived on the Mayflower.
 Drea was the fourth and youngest child.
 She was named after her godmother, Polish actress Helena Modjeska.
 The Chase family often hosted gatherings, attracting artists, writers, actors, and dancers to their home in Omaha.
 Drea's grandfather, Colonel Champion Spaulding Chase, served as the mayor of Omaha.

-Education

 Drea attended Brownell Hall, an Episcopal church school for women.
 During the summers of 1913 and 1914, she also studied at the Art Institute of Chicago.

-Drea's mother was an artist as well whom also studied at the Art Institute of Chicago.
+Her mother was an artist as well whom also studied at the Art Institute of Chicago.
 Her mother's watercolor work and Drea's statuette called "Day Dreams" were often exhibited together.

 Drea studied at the Latin school in Chicago and took art and dancing lessons at the Chamber's Academy Ballroom.
 While attending the Mary C. Wheeler School in Providence, Rhode Island, she was elected one of the editors of the school magazine, the Quill.

 In 1916, Drea designed a poster for a fundraising effort to support Unit No.1 of the American Fund for French Wounded Civilian Relief.
 Her poster was selected for exhibition in New York and later displayed at the Corcoran Gallery of Art in Washington, D.C.

 Drea graduated from the New York School of Fine and Applied Arts in 1923.

 Later in life, after raising her five children, Helena joined the Putney Graduate School of Teacher Education's "World Study Trip" and earned a Master of Education degree in 1958.
-During her travels in 1956-1957, she visited 38 countries.
+During her travels in 1956–1957, she visited 38 countries.